anitape/vue-in-wordpress-theme/frontend/README.md

 ## 5. Informing Vue about the Mount Point in WordPress

 Finally, to load the Vue project in WordPress, you need to tell Vue where to mount itself.
-This is done by specifying the WordPress DOM element in <b><i>main.js</b></i> file of your Vue project.
-The following example allows to use reusable Vue components in DOM elements that id is <i>app</i>.
+This can be done by specifying the WordPress DOM element in <b><i>main.js</b></i> file of your Vue project.
+The following example allows to use reusable Vue components in DOM elements whose id is <i>app</i>.

 ```
 import { createApp } from 'vue/dist/vue.esm-bundler';